Ota Zaremba

-Ota Zaremba (born 22 April 1957) is a Czechoslovak weightlifter, Olympic champion and world champion.
-He won gold medal in the heavyweight I class at the 1980 Summer Olympics in Moscow.
+Ota Zaremba (22 April 1957 – 23 January 2026) was a Czech weightlifter.
+Representing Czechoslovakia, he won gold medal in the heavyweight I class at the 1980 Summer Olympics in Moscow.
+He was also a world champion.

 After he ended his career, Zaremba admitted he used doping throughout his career with the acknowledgment of the sport officials and coaches.

-In 2010 Zaremba entered to the far-right Workers' Party of Social Justice (DSSS).
+In 2010 Zaremba entered the far-right Workers' Party of Social Justice (DSSS).

+Zaremba died on 23 January 2026, at the age of 68.